tost11/OpenDTU-Push-Rest-API-and-Deye-Sun/README.md

 - Reading data
 - Configuring via UI
+- Tun on and off (theoretically, setting to off doesn't change anything but working for on (rewiring after red led of death))
+- Setting limit

 ### Not working

-- Setting limit
-- Tun on and off
 - Showing logs
-- Dynamic view for different Deye Invert Models (DC Inputs)
+- Nice Logging
+- Fancy OpenDTU features like poll interval and so on

 ## !!
 IMPORTANT UPGRADE NOTES !!